EAES Wintermeeting 2019

 More than 30 years after its introduction into clinical practice the Technology Committee, this year, proposes to revisit the concept of minimally invasiveness and the role technology plays in its evolution.
 The history of the advances in the application of the different technologies through the decades will be analysed.
 Numerous new technologies are proposed to surgeons and introduced into clinical practice every year, in many cases after a very limited evaluation.
 The clinical and economic consequences of this phenomenon and the role of surgeons in managing it, represent one of the major challenges we are facing.

-The 2019 EAES Wintermeeting, a tradition conceived by Prof. Gerhard Buess, will focus on how technology reshaped the treatment in the several areas of general surgery, such as upper and lower GI surgery as well as abdominal wall surgery.
-The highlight of the Wintermeeting this year will be live demonstrations using new technologies in the different districts, to burst discussion on their actual benefit and need and of course, their possible improvements.
-Expert surgeons and key opinion leaders will perform routine surgical procedures using state-of-the-art technologies, such as robotics, hand-held robotics, fluorescence imaging, 3D vision, and more.
+The 2019 EAES Wintermeeting, a tradition conceived by Prof. Gerhard Buess, focussed on how technology reshaped the treatment in the several areas of general surgery, such as upper and lower GI surgery as well as abdominal wall surgery.
+The highlight of the Wintermeeting this year were live demonstrations using new technologies in the different districts, to burst discussion on their actual benefit and need and of course, their possible improvements.
+Expert surgeons and key opinion leaders performed routine surgical procedures using state-of-the-art technologies, such as robotics, hand-held robotics, fluorescence imaging, 3D vision, and more.
 Moreover, lectures will focus on the evolution of training & education analysing the role of artificial intelligence, social media channels and robotic technology for their improvement.
-Keynote speakers will open a window to the present and future of training and education perspectives in the digital era.
+Keynote speakers opened a window to the present and future of training and education perspectives in the digital era.

-The program will be opened in the evening by a lecture at the Royal Academy of Medicine of Sevilla, by EAES president Jaap Bonjer.
+The program was opened in the evening by a lecture at the Royal Academy of Medicine of Sevilla, by EAES president Jaap Bonjer.

-We hope to see you in Sevilla, Spain on the 7th and 8th February 2019.
+We hope to see you back in Sevilla, Spain from 12 to 15 June 2019 for our annual congress EAES 2019.

 Yoav Mintz, Carlos Moreno Sanz, Francisco Sánchez Margallo & Mark Coleman